richbodo/VectorKnowledgeBase/docs/api_specification.md

-# PDF Processing API Specification
+# Vector Knowledge Base API Specification

 ## Base URL
 The API is accessible when you deploy your instance from: https://github.com/richbodo/VectorKnowledgeBase